Read This First

 Prompt 3: Provide a salient description of the most critical issues within the philosophy of AI today.

-The central claim is this: The philosophy of artificial intelligence (AI) encompasses a wide array of critical issues that address both the theoretical underpinnings and practical implementations of AI systems.
+In plain terms: The philosophy of artificial intelligence (AI) encompasses a wide array of critical issues that address both the theoretical underpinnings and practical implementations of AI systems.

 Whether AI can truly be conscious or sentient, and if so, how we would verify such states.
 This involves defining what consciousness means in the context of machines and whether a program running on hardware can experience qualia (subjective experiences).